Mirith/zerGG/readme.md

 Manages Overlord behavior, separately from MicroManager.

-Functions for spreading them out across the map, generating creep, and scouting a location
+Functions for spreading them out across the map and generating creep.

+Will eventually be smart and pick locations to disperse overlords evenly across the map.

 ## src/BuildingManager.cpp

 Manages building placement and upgrades.

-I added functions to create a Nydus worm from a network (not working currently...) and to upgrade a hatch to a lair.
+Added functions to upgrade a hatchery to a lair, and to make a nydus worm.

 Later, I'll make it more generic to accomodate all upgrades for all buildings depending on parameters passed.